jayhawkerfan84/kickstarter-analysis/Written_Report_Template.md

 ## Analysis and Challenges

-    I was able to do my analysis by creating two charts to visualize the data requested, which can be found
+    I was able to do my analysis by creating two charts to visualize the data requested.

-    [here](github.com/jayhawkerfan84/kickstarter-analysis/tree/main/resource).
 I found it hard to come to a

      conclusions just because of the lack of context or domain knowledge around the dataset.
 I think I would need to